 This should effectively wrap the whole trench to protect the system.

 Using gravel allows the water to flow freely and seep down through into the land drain where the water is carried to a discharge point or a soakaway crate.
+Fill the trench up with a minimum layer of 300mm gravel backfill to a depth of about 150mm from the surface.

 Why choose land drainage for your lawn?